blueyed/vim-diminactive/README.md

 # diminactive.vim

-This is a simple plugin for Vim to dim inactive windows.
+This is a plugin for Vim to dim inactive windows.

-It works by setting `colorcolumn` to a list containing every column for inactive windows, effectively resulting in another background color (using `hl-CursorColumn`).
+It works by setting `colorcolumn` to a list containing every column for the inactive windows, effectively resulting in a different background color (see `hl-CursorColumn`).

 It is based on an [idea from Paul Isambert][1], which got turned into a [StackOverflow answer][2] and then into a plugin, incorporating the